Skip to cookie consent Skip to main content

 5 minute read

-The Centers for Disease Control and Prevention (CDC) recommends an annual flu vaccine for anyone aged 6 months or older, unless you have certain conditions (like previous history of severe allergic reaction) as discussed with your doctor.
+The Centers for Disease Control and Prevention (CDC) recommends an annual flu vaccine for anyone aged 6 months or older, with very few exceptions.
 The flu can cause serious illness, hospitalization, and even death.
+The flu vaccine reduces the risk of those outcomes.
 Not only does the flu shot protect you from getting sick, it also helps protect the people in your community.

 Annual flu shot efficacy